altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 3. <a style="text-decoration: underline; color: blue; cursor: pointer" onclick="document.getElementById ('3thismodelservesourusers').scrollIntoView ()">What price model best serves our users?</a>
 4. <a style="text-decoration: underline; color: blue; cursor: pointer" onclick="document.getElementById ('4aretheredisadvantagestothismodel').scrollIntoView ()">Are there disadvantages to this model?</a>

-By answering these questions, we'll be better equipped to have a solid pricing model to begin <a href="https://altocode.nl/pic/" target="_blank"> ac;pic</a>'s journey.
+By answering these questions, we’ll be better equipped to have a solid pricing model to begin the journey of our first product: <a href="https://altocode.nl/pic/" target="_blank"> ac;pic</a>, a photo and video organization service.

 Here's the entire process we went through.